 One of the complaints about superzoom cameras is they have smaller sensors than DSLRs.
 All the previous models come with small 1/2.3 inch sensors which can cause issues with image quality and low light performance.
-Sony and Panasonic’s answer to this is the RX10 III which boasts a 1 inch sensor (not as big as a DSLR’s, but bigger than other superzooms).
-This is definitely an interesting option worth considering for bird photography, but it’s going to cost you!
+Sony and Panasonic’s answer to this is to make superzooms with 1 inch sensors (not as big as a DSLR’s, but still a significant improvement on 1/2.3 inches).
+This is an interesting option worth considering for bird photography, but it’s going to cost you!

 If you choose to purchase items from the links I provided, I will earn a small commission at no extra cost to you.
 This will go towards the cost of maintaining this website, which is greatly appreciated!